ashleylovette/ashleylovette/README.md

 🌱 Self-proclaimed, life-long student; always in search of personal & professional development

-🤖 HTML, CSS, JavaScript, TypeScript, Angular, Firebase, & Node.js
+🤖 HTML, CSS, JavaScript, TypeScript, Angular, Ruby on Rails, & Node.js

 👀 Searching for an employer that values growth, communication, teammwork, and the desire to learn.